code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/csp/unit1.md

 **Invitation to Comment:**

-The lesson plans below are shared as publicly commentable documents.
-Some have been used by teachers in classrooms already and you will see their comments in the documents already.
+*What are these comments doing in these documents?* The lesson plans below are shared as publicly comment-able Google documents.
+Some have been used by teachers in classrooms already this Fall.
+You will see some comments in the docs about how these teachers used them, choices they made, questions t some responses from Code.org staff.
+You will also some ongoing dialog about the lessons.
+Please feel free to add you own comments!

 | Lesson Description| Lesson Plan | Widget |
 | ------------------|:-----------:|:------:|